 The key to training success with these dogs is to figure out what they find rewarding and then use those rewards to get the behavior you want.

-the key to training your Afghan Hound to be well - behaved.
+Respect Training is the key to training your Afghan Hound to be well - behaved.

-the keys to training any dog is to keep it fun.
+One of the keys to training any dog is to keep it fun.

-the key to training dogs is repetition and consistency.
+Remember that the key to training dogs is repetition and consistency.